 \section{Introduction}

-Robot-assisted surgery (RAS) has emerged as a pivotal advancement in modern surgical practices~(\cite{goh2022rasevolution}), offering a minimally invasive option compared to common open surgeries and providing enhanced precision over conventional laparoscopic techniques~(\cite{chochulo2023rasbetter}).
-This innovative approach provides enhanced instrumentation, visualization, and dexterity capabilities, greatly benefiting surgeons in the operating room and significantly reducing patient complications~(\cite{lanfrance2004roboticsurgery,amsterdam2022rarp45}).
-However, robotic surgery currently faces several limitations, such as the lack of automated assistance from the robot~(\cite{fiorini2021automated}), minimal image-based force feedback~(\cite{rassi2020haptic}), and a steep learning curve for specific surgeries~(\cite{Kim2019learningcurve,Vining2021learningcurve}).
-Nevertheless, the extensive and complex data collected by surgical robots provide a unique opportunity to develop data-based solutions that enrich the robot with surgical intelligence~(\cite{surgical-data-science}).
-These advancements would augment surgical processes, offering ways to overcome multiple challenges in robotic surgical practices.
+Robot-assisted surgery (RAS) has emerged as a major advancement in modern surgical practices~(\cite{goh2022rasevolution}), offering a minimally invasive alternative to open surgeries and providing enhanced precision over conventional laparoscopic techniques~(\cite{chochulo2023rasbetter}).
+Its enhanced instrumentation, visualization, and dexterity greatly benefit surgeons and significantly reduce patient complications~(\cite{lanfrance2004roboticsurgery,amsterdam2022rarp45}).
+Despite these benefits, robotic surgery faces several limitations, including limited automated assistance~(\cite{fiorini2021automated}), minimal image-based force feedback~(\cite{rassi2020haptic}), and a steep learning curve for specific surgeries~(\cite{Kim2019learningcurve,Vining2021learningcurve}).
+Nevertheless, the extensive data generated by surgical robots provide opportunities to develop data-based solutions that enrich the robot with surgical cognition and overcome current challenges~(\cite{surgical-data-science}).

-A step towards exploiting the full potential of surgical robotic systems is the comprehension of the visual information relayed by the robot's endoscope~(\cite{Mascagni2022cvsurgery}).
-This understanding extends beyond merely recognizing and categorizing present elements, such as anatomical structures and surgical instruments, in the visual data.
-Instead, it involves fully integrating the temporal and spatial dimensions for a coherent and holistic interpretation of surgical scenes that can be useful for the robotic system.
-Achieving this higher level of understanding can lead to enhanced augmented reality systems~(\cite{long2020augmentedreality, Tanzi2021augmentedreality}), context-aware surgical assistance~(\cite{katic2013contextaware, kolbinger2023contextaware}), improved surgical education methods~(\cite{surgical-data-science}), and even the development of semi-automated surgical interventions.
+A crucial step towards exploiting the potential of surgical robotic systems is understanding the visual data captured by the robot's endoscope~(\cite{Mascagni2022cvsurgery}).
+Albeit, to fully interpret endoscopic data, it is necessary to go beyond simple object identification and adopt a holistic approach that thoroughly models the temporal and spatial dimensions of surgical videos.
+Such advanced understanding would enhance robotic systems by enabling augmented reality systems~(\cite{long2020augmentedreality, Tanzi2021augmentedreality}), context-aware assistance~(\cite{katic2013contextaware, kolbinger2023contextaware}), improved surgical training~(\cite{surgical-data-science}), and development of semi-automated surgical interventions.